GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit00/unit00-03_fieldwork_notice.md

   caption: 'Photo by [Lukas Goumbik, from Pixabay](https://pixabay.com/de/users/goumbik-3752482/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=2055522){:target="_blank"}'
 ---

-In June, if the weather is fine, part of our course and course projects involves visiting and setting up sensor boxes in the Marburg area.
+In June, if the weather is fine, part of our course and course projects involves visiting sensor boxes in the Marburg area.
 Be aware of the risk of sunburn and tick-borne diseases and protect yourself accordingly:

 **1.** Sunscreen is your friend!
 Don't forget to lather up and protect your skin.